Mushroom-Daemon/doks/content/docs/psych_triggers/ownership.md

 In person, get them to actually use it.
 To type in the stuff themselves.
 Have them do all the work.
 Just guide them along.
 Teach me and … involve me and…

 TEST CHANGE.

+This comes down to them beeing able to *see* what you write. the puppies romping and playing bit.